Da'vian Kimbrough

-Da'vian Jaleel Kimbrough (born February 18, 2010) is a professional footballer who plays as a forward for USL Championship club Sacramento Republic FC.
+Da'vian Jaleel Kimbrough (born February 18, 2010) is a Mexican-American professional soccer player who plays as a forward for MLS NEXT Pro club North Texas SC, on loan from USL Championship club Sacramento Republic FC.
+He has represented both Mexico and the United States at youth level.

 He became the youngest professional player in United States history at the age of 13 years, 7 months, and 13 days, when he made a first-team appearance in October 2023.
-Born in the United States, he plays for the Mexico national under-15 team.

 Early life

-Kimbrough was born in Woodland, California to an African-American father and Mexican-American mother.
+Kimbrough was born in Woodland, California to an African-American father and Mexican mother.
 He began playing youth soccer with North Bay Elite FC and Woodland SC.
 In 2021, he joined the Sacramento Republic FC academy.
 In June 2023, he was a guest player with the New York Red Bulls Academy at the Bassevelde U13 Cup, helping them become the first MLS academy to win the tournament and was named tournament MVP.

 Club career

 On August 8, 2023, he signed a professional contract with Sacramento Republic FC of the USL Championship, at the age of 13 years, 5 months, and 13 days, becoming the youngest professional athlete in US sports history.
 On October 1, 2023, Kimbrough made his professional debut, coming on as a substitute against the Las Vegas Lights, becoming the youngest player to appear in an American team sport at the age of 13 years, seven months, and 13 days.

+On June 5, 2026 Sacramento Republic announced they had loaned Kimbrough to MLS Next Pro club North Texas SC.